QuinxSpyBot/GalleryEye/README.md

 </div>

+> [!WARNING]
+> This Bot Is Specifically Created For Educational Purposes.
+Please Refrain From Misuse.

 English:
 > This software is designed for educational purposes only!
 Gallery Eye is a tool for monitoring saved photos on Android devices.
 Once Gallery Eye is installed on the victim's device, it will send all saved photos to your Telegram bot.